USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 If the system sees the "Composite" marker/determines is composite retrieve the members for the range and build the time series.

 ..
 NOTE::
-    Considering the user may request the *entire* Period-of-record, this is a good opportunity to see that, start the retrieval in a job queue, and return a status URL to the user for future download.
+    Considering the user may request the *entire* Period-of-record, start the retrieval in a job queue, and return a status URL to the user for future download.
 I have see such mechanism for bulk data in other systems.
 Maybe return an "I'm working on it variant" that the controller can know how to format.